This Fall while throwing together some of your favorite pumpkin pie recipes, or making plans for pumpkin carving, here’s some food for thought….

 If choosing to give whole seeds they must be given one at a time, or just a few in one sitting.

-It is said the oil in pumpkin seeds can also help aid in urinary tract health
+It is said the oil in pumpkin seeds, as well as antioxidants and fatty acids, can also help aid in urinary tract health.
+By promoting urinary health and the prevention of urinary tract infections.

 Now that you know a little more about pumpkin, you might be wondering how you might go about introducing it to your dog or cat.